alexturek/aws-cli-docker/README.md

 ## Getting set up

-See [http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html](Amazon's help docs) on how to get your access key and credentials
+See [Amazon's help docs](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html) on how to get your access key and credentials

 After you have those, run this command to save your AWS creds locally (to the folder `/my/current/directory/.awscreds`)